 The most important difference between Roth IRAs and Traditional IRAs is the way invested money is taxed.
 Withdrawls from Roth IRAs are generally not taxed (as long as the withdrawal requirements are met), while Traditional IRA withdrawls are treated as taxable income.

 Unlike Tradtional IRAs, contributions made to a Roth IRA are not tax-deductable.
 In most cases, though, the long-term savings realized during retirement (when withdrawls aren’t taxed) will be far more valuable that a short-term tax write-off.

 The maximum amount of money a taxpayer can contribute to his or her Roth IRA each tax year is determined by their age and taxable compensation.
-For tax year 2013, taxpayers under the age of 50 can contribute $5,500 annually to their Roth IRA.
-Those 50 or older can contribute a maximum of $6,500.
+For tax year 2013, taxpayers under the age of 50 could contribute $5,500 annually to their Roth IRA.
+Those 50 or older could contribute a maximum of $6,500.

 Those contribution limits are expected to rise by $500 per year after 2013, depending upon the rate of inflation.

 Roth IRA Eligibility

 Taxpayers must meet certain requirements in order to be considered eligible to contribute to a Roth IRA.
 These requirements are based on the Modified Adjusted Gross Income (MAGI) of the contributor(s), which includes all wages, tips, salaries, bonuses and professional fees.
 Those that earn below a certain threshold are eligible for the full contribution amount, while those that make more than the limit are either allowed partial contributions, or none at all.
 Here are the 2013 MAGI guidelines:

 - Single filers: Maximum contribution allowed if MAGI is below $112,000.
 Partial contributions allowed from $112,000 to $127,000, while taxpayers with a MAGI over $127,000 are not eligible to contribute at all.